Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### The purpose of the Sprint Review is...

-- [ ] To show Stakeholders work that is done and work that is near to completion.
+- [ ] to show Stakeholders work that is done and work that is near to completion.
-- [x] To inspect the outcome of the Sprint and determine future adaptations.
+- [x] to inspect the outcome of the Sprint and determine future adaptations.
-- [ ] To review the status of the Project.
+- [ ] to review the status of the Project.
-- [ ] To check what was done and not done during the Sprint.
+- [ ] to check what was done and not done during the Sprint.

 **[⬆ Back to Top](#table-of-contents)**